ckeditor/ckeditor5/packages/ckeditor5-horizontal-line/docs/features/horizontal-line.md

 # Horizontal line

 The {@link module:horizontal-line/horizontalline~HorizontalLine} plugin provides the possibility to insert a horizontal line into the rich-text editor.
 Often known as the horizontal rule, this provides a visual way to separate the content.
-It may indicate and thematic shift (like change of topic) between paragraphs or parts of the story or just be a simple graphic separator to help organize the content.
+It may indicate a thematic shift (like change of topic) between paragraphs or parts of the story or just be a simple graphic separator to help organize the content.

 ## Demo